Social democracy's struggles and successes in Europe | DW | 10.06.2019

 France

 There's hardly any country that better exemplifies the downfall of European social democracy than France.
 The Socialist Party (PS) had an absolute majority in the National Assembly as recently as 2012; its leader, Francois Hollande, was the country's president.
 The fall from grace came in the 2017 presidential election.
-The PS candidate finished in fifth, with barely 6% of the vote.
-In European elections, the PS slipped even further, to the sixth place.
+The PS candidate finished fifth, with barely 6% of the vote.
+In the elections for the European Parliament, the PS slipped even further, to sixth place.
 According to the Trier-based political scientist Uwe Jun, the PS "has been particularly tarnished by the growing mistrust of the political classes because it was the leading party of government before the last presidential and parliamentary elections."

 Netherlands

-It was a similar story for the Partij van de Arbeid (PvdA), or Labor Party, in the most recent general election, in 2017.
-The once-proud PvdA, which saw three post-war prime ministers elected from its ranks, scored 5.7% — by far the worst result in its history and a loss of 19 percentage points compared to the previous election.
-Still, as dramatic as its losses were in 2017, its comeback in this year's European elections was equally so: The PvdA, surprisingly, topped the polls.
-However, Jun said he believes the success was likely a blip.
-He attributed the jump primarily to one individual: leading European politician Frans Timmermans, who is Dutch.
+It was a similar story for the Partij van de Arbeid (PvdA), or Labour Party, in the most recent general election, in 2017.
+The once-proud PvdA, which saw three postwar prime ministers elected from its ranks, scored 5.7% — by far the worst result in its history and a loss of 19 percentage points compared to the previous election.
+Still, as dramatic as its losses were in 2017, its comeback in this year's European Parliament elections was equally so: The PvdA, surprisingly, topped the polls.
+However, Jun said he believe the success was likely a blip.
+He attributed the jump primarily to Frans Timmermans, the leading Socialist candidate to head the European Commission.

 Great Britain